Bachdz/ASAP-Gui-Frontend/README.md

 This project is the frontend part of an application.
-It is create to demonstrate the usability of ASAP Framework, which was initiated by Thomas Schwotzer: https://github.com/SharedKnowledge/ASAPJava
+It is created to demonstrate the usability of ASAP Framework, which was initiated by Thomas Schwotzer: https://github.com/SharedKnowledge/ASAPJava

 ## Available Scripts